Ariel Garten: Career

 Garten began designing and selling t-shirts when she was 17.
 After graduating university, she opened Flavour Hall, a clothing store on College Street.
 She designed clothes for her eponymous clothing line, Ariel, which debuted at Toronto Fashion Week in 2003.
 Garten closed Flavour Hall in 2005 to open a private psychotherapy practice.

 While running Flavour Hall, Garten began working with Steve Mann on an idea that would eventually become The Muse headband.
 Through Mann, she met Chris Aimone, with whom she would later co-found InteraXon.
-In 2009, Garten, Mann, and Trevor Coleman teamed up to work on their first contract.
-The trio founded InteraXon, a Canadian company specializing in software for Non-invasive Brain-computer interfaces.
+Garter, Coleman and Aimone founded InteraXon, a Canadian company specializing in software for Non-invasive Brain-computer interfaces.
 She served as the company's CEO until stepping down in 2015 due to her pregnancy.

 Garten lectures about interdisciplinary neuroscience topics, such as "The Neuroscience of Morals" (on TVO's Big Ideas televised lecture series), "The Neuroscience of Molecular Gastronomy" and others), as well as psychotherapy and mental health.

 Garten is also a psychotherapist trained in Neuro-linguistic programming.

 She has performed in many venues, including The Power Plant, and shown at the Art Gallery of Ontario and Banff Center for the Arts.
 She gave a TEDx Talk in Toronto in 2011.
 She has sold her fashion across North America, including Holt Renfrew in Toronto, and lectured in North America and Europe.